hatsu3/curator/README.md

 # Curator: Efficient Indexing for Multi-Tenant Vector Databases

 Curator is an in-memory vector index tailored for multi-tenant queries that simultaneously achieves low memory overhead and high query performance.
 Curator indexes each tenant’s vectors with a tenant-specific clustering tree and encodes these trees compactly as sub-trees of a shared clustering tree.
 Each tenant’s clustering tree dynamically adapts to its unique vector distribution, while maintaining a low per-tenant memory footprint.

+Please refer to our paper for more details: [Curator: Efficient Indexing for Multi-Tenant Vector Databases](https://arxiv.org/abs/2401.07119).

 ## Repository Structure